d-kang/dev_notes/README.md

-# learning-vue
+# vue-mastery

-> Nuxt.js project
+Compiled notes and exercises to reach mastery in Vue.

-Learning Vue.
 Using Nuxt starter template.

 ## Build Setup